By Caroline Crocker, MSc, PhD, and Joseph Kezele, MD

 The family stood around in shock and discussed the devastating verdict.
 Grandpa Herbert was going to die within the week—there was no hope.
 Without doing a biopsy on the swelling, Dr. Jones had arbitrarily decided that the cancer Herbert had recovered from several years ago had returned.
 The recommendation was that Herbert be transferred to “Comfort Care.”

-Grandma Muriel looked dazed, “I thought it was just…if I’d known it was so serious, I would have brought him in sooner—before this happened.”
+Grandma Muriel looked dazed, “I thought it was just a boil!
+If I’d known it was so serious, I would have brought him in sooner—before this happened.”
 Her 70-year-old husband had noticed the swelling, but ignored it.
-When he lost consciousness while working in the yard, his family rushed him to the ER.
+When he lost consciousness, his family rushed him to the ER.
 Now, would they even have a chance to say good-bye?

 Dr. Jones thrust the Comfort Care papers under Muriel’s nose.
 “Just sign here and we can transfer him to the right floor.
 It’s the kindest thing to do.
 At least he won’t suffer.”
 Muriel signed, tears running down her face.
 But, only a few minutes after the physician left, papers in hand, Herbert regained consciousness.
 Muriel rushed to the door and called the doctor back.
 “Look, he’s awake.
 Please, treat him and let’s see how he does.”